rackerlabs/rackspace-how-to/content/rackconnect/rackconnect-global-faq.md

 of the virtual circuit is capable of supporting these speeds.

-#### Is a dedicated aggregation (customer edge) device needed to use this service?
+#### Is a dedicated aggregation switch (customer edge device) and top of rack (TOR) switch needed to use this service?

-No, customers can utilize a dedicated or shared 10G aggregation (customer edge) device.
+No, at Rackspace we offer customers the choice of utilizing dedicated 10G switches or shared 10G switches (which is a more affordable option).

-#### Are dedicated TORs needed to use this service?

-Yes, dedicated TORs are needed.
-We cannot connect shared TORs to dedicated aggregation devices because that would create a problem with zone management, billing, automation, and monitoring, and complicate troubleshooting.
-Cisco 2960 devices can be used as TORs.

 #### Is the traffic secure?